Last updated June 2023

 According to the General Data Protection Regulation (GDPR), we have a duty to act in the best interests of the child or young person when deciding what information to share with parents and carers.
 Sharing details of therapy sessions will not usually be deemed to be in the child’s best interest, but if you do need access to information we hold about your child we are happy to discuss what would be most helpful to share.
 Parents have the right to ask to see information which is stored about them, for example records of meetings where they were present.

 Monitoring and evaluation

 We evaluate all our work at the Apple Tree Centre, to ensure that all of the services we deliver are effective, to enable therapists to continue to grow and improve their practice, and to help us plan and develop our service.

 We don’t want to ask clients to fill in lots of forms or take time out of your therapy sessions, so we have worked to develop what’s known as a holistic, heuristic system of monitoring and evaluation.
 This means that therapists may record your comments in relation to your experience of therapy and its effects.
-We will store this information anonymously and analyse it within the Apple Tree Centre, to ensure that there is no possibility of individual clients being identified.
+We will store this information confidentially and analyse it within the Apple Tree Centre, to ensure that there is no possibility of individual clients being identified in our published materials.

 Clients’ written and art work

 We provide secure storage for art and craft work which clients produce during face-to-face therapy sessions.
 At the end of therapy, you can decide whether to take your work home or whether you would prefer us to destroy it for you.